ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 GSmartControl inherits options from GTK+ and other libraries, so be sure to run it with --help option to get a full list of accepted parameters.
 Note: The Windows version may not have a text output at all, so --help and similar arguments won't have any effect.
-However, --verbose will still increase the verbosity of a log saved via "Options -> View Execution Log -> Save All".

 The most important parameters are: